 - If anyone shames you for formula feeding, report them immediately.
-Ask to speak to the nurse manager, and if they are not available, call the hospital operator and ask to communicate with the hospital nursing supervisor.
+Ask to speak to the nurse manager; if they are unavailable, call the hospital operator and ask to communicate with the hospital nursing supervisor.
 They will talk with you about your concerns.

 - Please fill out your discharge survey to provide feedback about your feeding experience.
 Provide as many details as possible, negative and positive.

 Bring infant formula nursette bottles and individually packaged bottle nipples to the hospital.

 Parents told us their requests for infant formula were delayed or denied, violating your and your baby’s legal rights.
 You will need to purchase ready-to-feed formula bottles that come prepared in 2-ounce bottles.
 It’s the safest type of formula to feed your newborn while in the hospital.
 You will also need to buy nipples that are individually packaged, sterilized, and ready to twist onto the bottle to use.
 Please remember that these bottles and nipples are single-use only and must be discarded after use.
 Bring your own pacifier if you want to use one.